 We all enjoy to hear a good success story, but in the software development industry, the life of a developer is also made up of disasters, disappointments, and frustrations.
 Have you ever deleted all the data in production?
 Or maybe you just run out of disk space and your software failed miserably!
 How about crashing your server with a bug that you introduced in the latest release?
 We can learn with each other with the mistakes we made.
 Come to this BOF and share with us your most horrific development story and what did you do to fix it.

 Java EE 7, what’s in it for me?

-The latest version of the Java EE plataform had three major goals.
-First, improve developer productivity by introducing more annotations and removing boilerplate code to simplify integration with the plataform.
+The latest version of the Java EE platform had three major goals.
+First, improve developer productivity by introducing more annotations and removing boilerplate code to simplify integration with the platform.
 JMS 2 is the perfect example; Second, add first-class support for web standards, including a new API to build WebSockets, a new API to parse, process and generate JSON and a new Client API in JAX-RS 2 to invoke RESTful services; Third, meet the enterprise demands.
-The long awaited Batch Processing API is now available to build batch processing applications using all the capabilities of the platform itself.
+The long-awaited Batch Processing API is now available to build batch processing applications using all the capabilities of the platform itself.
 The Concurrency Utilities API provides you with asynchronous capabilities.
 This session will explore all the new features introduced in Java EE 7 and share information to learn, develop and contribute.

 Maven – Taming the Beast